ImageMagick v6 Examples --

 If you had done this with 'Hard_Light' the sides of the image would be pure black and white, rather than just a 50% darkening or brightening.

 Before IM v6.5.4-3 'Soft_Light' did not work as expected, producing a brightening for any non-gray shade image overlay.
-In actual fact I confirmed that it was implemented correctly according to the offical 2004 SVG specification.
+In actual fact I confirmed that it was implemented correctly according to the official 2004 SVG specification.

 [IM Output]